 'I can proudly say today I look at my scar and it was worth it.
 I would do it all over again.
 It's my story and I will wear it like a badge of honor.'

-"I struggled with insecurities from my scar being that I'm a model and my incredibly difficult recovery but it wasn't until I embraced my scar that I experienced the true power in it," she added.
+"I struggled with insecurities from my scar being that I'm a model and my incredibly difficult recovery, but it wasn't until I embraced my scar that I experienced the true power in it," she added.
 Speaking to Scary Mommy about her experience shooting the groundbreaking photo, Hughes said: "I have never shown my scar before and it's very personal to me.
 I struggled for a long time truly embracing it, so to show the one thing you’re most insecure about in the biggest magazine in the world brought a range of emotions."
-The model revealed that although it took her time both mentally and physically to embrace the scar—especially when working in an industry that is so body conscious—she has now fully accepted and embraced it.
+The model revealed that although it took her a lot of time both mentally and physically to embrace the scar—especially when working in an industry that is so body conscious—she has now accepted and embraced it.

 This year SI Swimsuit is celebrating all moms who bare C-Section scars by featuring Kelly Hughes in #SISwim22- a FIRST in the magazine’s history!
 That’s why we’re proud to partner with Frida Mom through our #PayWithChange initiative.— Sports Illustrated Swimsuit (@SI_Swimsuit) May 11, 2022

 "I truly haven't felt more empowered by my scar as I do today and this photoshoot made me feel more confident than ever," Hughes said.
 "There's an incredible shift happening in the world today with inclusivity and normalizing the changes our bodies go through and experience, so to be a part of this moment is so incredible and liberating."
 Despite cesareans accounting for nearly a third of all births in America, individuals often experience disappointment or shame when having their babies through unplanned C-sections, since cultural misconception labels the surgery as "an easy way out" and celebrates natural births as the "optimal birthing experience."